Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 #### **The Crafting Quarter**

-This area is home to skilled artisans, crafters, and makers of all kinds.
-It’s filled with forges, workshops, and strange, tinkering curiosities.

 - **[[The Steel Anvil]]**
     A renowned blacksmith shop run by a no-nonsense dwarf.
 - **[[Amber’s Armory]]**